Gil Patterson: Playing career

 Patterson opened 1977 at Syracuse before joining the Yankees in the month of April.
 He soon felt a popping sensation in his arm and fooled people for a while, but deep down and, according to his own words, he knew he would never be the same.
 Patterson would only pitch in ten games for New York in the season, ending with a record of 1–2 and a 5.40 ERA.
 He then was done in the majors due to arm pain.

 Afterwards, Patterson had eight operations and was unable to pitch for over two years.
 While recovering, he started the process of teaching himself to pitch left-handed to return to professional baseball.
 Additionally, he continued to try to get the right arm ready to go.
 At the beginning, Patterson threw the ball hard, but the ball would not even bounced back and had relapses in the process.
 Eventually, he received advice from pitching legend Whitey Ford and pitched in a spring training game left-handed.
 He was fine, but continued to throw right handed in the minor leagues during three seasons.

 His comeback started on a high note, as he was 5–2 with a 1.58 ERA in eight starts for Rookie Class Gulf Coast League Yankees in 1980, finishing fourth in the league in ERA.
 In 1981, he was 1–4 with a 3.20 ERA for Class-A Fort Lauderdale Yankees, and then 1–1, 1.33 ERA for Class-A Fresno Giants in 1982 to complete his revival bid, but did not return to the majors.
 He compiled a 33–16 record with a 2.37 ERA in 63 minor league appearances (62 starts).

+The only baseball card he appears on, a 1977 Topps four-player “rookie-pitcher” card, mistakenly shows a photo of Yankee minor-leaguer Sheldon Gill instead.